abdelaziz-mahdy/backend-benchmark/README.md

 - Docker must be installed on the system to run the benchmarks.
 - To launch each test and create the graphs, run the script: `scripts/start_tests.sh`.

-Certainly!
-To update the README to include an explanation about the separation of tests into two sections – one for database interactions (`db_test`) and another for static endpoints (`no_db_test`) – and to merge common data, here's a revised version:

----

 ## Completed Benchmarks